Online Banking Navigation

 Valley’s Business Online Banking platform targets small- to mid-market business clients and enables comprehensive management of daily financial operations, including payments, wires, fraud protection, and user administration.
 Prior to these enhancements, the platform used a vertically oriented navigation system, leading to deep menu nesting, inconsistent terminology, and misalignment with customer expectations.

-Role: Director, Experience Design.
-Responsible for developing and executing the navigation strategy, overseeing research, and validating deliverables—defining the information architecture vision and ensuring actionable, evidence-based design recommendations.
+Role Director, Experience Design (responsible for developing the navigation strategy, overseeing research, and validating deliverables with evidence-based design recommendations)

 The Problem